sbodmer/JWorldWindEarth/README.md

     public Layer getLayer();

-The returned layer must be a  WorldWind layer instance and a reference to the plugin which produced it must be passed as a layer value so the frame work knows the origin of the layer
+The returned layer must be a  WorldWind layer instance.
+A reference to the plugin which produced it must will be added by the framework, but if the layer is changed outise of it's control, you have to set the reference with the setValue() call

-    mylayer.setValue(WWEPlugin.AVKEY_WORLDWIND_LAYER_PLUGIN, myplugin)
+    mylayer.setValue(WWEPlugin.AVKEY_WORLDWIND_LAYER_PLUGIN, myplugin);

-The main JDesktopPane is passed as the argument in the method
+The main JDesktopPane on which the world wind window is used is passed as the argument in the setup method.

     public void setup(Object argument);